sujitojha1/gemini-study-buddy/README.md

-# Gemini Flashcards Tutor
+# Gemini Study Buddy

-Gemini Flashcards Tutor is a Chrome extension that turns any article, research paper, or video transcript into a personalized study guide powered by Google Gemini Flash 2.0.
-Highlight the part you care about or let the extension read the entire page to instantly receive summaries, flashcards, and self-check quizzes tailored to your learning goals.
+Gemini Study Buddy is a Chrome extension that turns any article, research paper, or video transcript into tailored study material powered by Google Gemini Flash 2.0.
+Highlight the part you care about or let the extension read the entire page to instantly receive flashcards and self-check quizzes matched to your learning goals.

 ## Features

-- **One-click summaries** – distill complex pages into digestible bullet points and actionable takeaways.
 - **AI-generated flashcards** – create 6-10 question/answer pairs in Markdown that you can copy into your favourite spaced repetition tool.
 - **Quick quizzes** – produce five multiple-choice questions with explanations to reinforce understanding.
+- **Highlight-aware prompts** – emphasise the text you select while still considering the broader context of the page.
-- **In-popup API key entry** – paste your Gemini API key directly into the popup; it only lives for the current session and never leaves your device.
+- **Local key storage** – keep your Gemini API key in the FastAPI bridge so the popup never asks for it.

 ## Requirements